Why This Guide Exists

 - Understand the Timeline you can expect

-- Consider your sick bank strategy
+- Review your sick bank balance and consider your sick bank strategy

 If You Just Want to Understand